stanch/zipper/docs/index.md

 ### Usage

+`zipper` is available for Scala 2.12, 2.13 and 3.3+.
 Include these lines in your `build.sbt`:

 ```scala
 // for JVM